What is Milorganite

 When fertilizing near a body of water do not fertilize within 10 feet of any waterway (ocean, lakes, streams, ponds).
 For more tips on fertilizing responsibility near waterways visit here.

 The slow-moving phosphorus in Milorganite stays in the soil for the plants to use.
 University tests in the soil of Florida show that Milorganite’s phosphorus is available to the plant but does not move into the groundwater.

 Does Milorganite contain pharmaceuticals?

 Milorganite, like manures and other organic fertilizers, contains micro-levels of pharmaceuticals as well as household and personal care products.
-Milorganite is actively monitored for a host of compounds that the EPA has ruled as being hazardous, to ensure consumer safety.
+Milorganite is actively monitored for a host of compounds to protect public health and the environment.
 Continue Reading...

 Milorganite's Safety Data Sheet (SDS)

 Milorganite is registered for sale in the USA in all 50 states and meets all federal and state requirements.
 View Milorganite's Safety Data Sheet (SDS).